 Dr Staton and I spent attended the UC Berkeley School of Optometry lecture and workshop on “Dry Eye Disease: the Latest Trends in Clinical Care and Scientific Research.”
-Many eye conditions cause feelings of dryness, plugged meibomian glandsdiscomfort, burning, foreign body sensation or blurred vision.
+Many eye conditions cause feelings of dryness, discomfort, burning, foreign body sensation or blurred vision.
 “Dry Eye” is a general term that is more a symptom of ocular surface disease than a cause.
 Many people stop wearing contact lenses because of poor tear quality.
 The majority of dry eye disease is caused from obstruction of the meibomian glands.
 The meibomian glands are located in the eyelids and secrete meibum, a substance important to the tear quality and health of the front surface of the eye.
 The accurate diagnosis and management of dry eye requires special evaluation that extends beyond a standard eye exam.

 We have been experimenting and testing different eye drops, eyelid cleaning solutions and heat compresses to find the most cost effective and best results.
 Some dry eye treatments require prescription eye drops, oral medications, and/or punctual occlusion.